11 Tips for Smooth Traveling with your Pets

 Limit food along the way – I usually just feed my pet before the trip in the morning, unless it is a really long drive.
 Most of the times they don’t need to eat again until you arrive at the hotel.
 This could lead to more of a mess along the way.
 On the other hand, I do stop to give water along the way.

 Make sure the cage is large enough – Pets will be happier if they have room to stretch and walk around comfortably.
 Being trapped in a cage doesn’t sound like any fun to you does it?…the same goes for a pet!
-Give your pet time to get used to a cage (if new) before the trip.
+Let your pet inspect a cage (if new) before the trip.
 A well ventilated cage is a must!

 Use a calming spray – I use a natural cat calming spray, which I spray on the seats and bedding inside the cage.
 The one I use is called Nutri-Vet Pet-Ease Natural Calming Spray.
-It really tends to simmer the cat down while on a long car ride (and without using dangerous chemicals).
+It really tends to simmer the cat down while on a long car ride (and without the use of dangerous chemicals).

 Bring with a few pet toys – This will make your pet feel more comfortable on the road!

-Pack essentials in an easy to reach spot – I keep pet bowls, leashes, and other essentials in the backseat so I can get to them easily.
+Pack essentials in an easy to reach spot – I keep pet bowls, leashes, and other essentials in the backseat in a separate bag so I can get to them easily.
 I don’t want to be digging around a trunk trying to find what I need.
 Having everything easily on hand equals less stress!

 Roll down your windows – Animals love getting some fresh air especially when they are inside a cage.
-Also, every once in a while let the passengers hold the pet for a while so they can get out of the cage for a bit.
+Also, every once in a while, it is a good idea to let the passenger pet, talk, or hold the pet for a while so they can get out of the cage for a bit.

 Give your pet time to eat and go to the bathroom in the morning – Get up a bit earlier to feed your pet, let them eat, and then put the food away.
-This should help time the bathroom break to occur before your trip, not during it!
+This should help time the bathroom break perfectly before your trip, not during it!

 Don’t forget the leash – You will need a leash when stopping at the rest areas.
 This is something that I will forget unless I remind myself in advance.
 I put it right in the backseat for easy access.